datakaveri/ogc-resource-server/docs/s3-minio-audit-logs.md

 ---
 ##  AWS S3 Flow Setup
+In the AWS setup, all STAC assets are served through presigned URLs, and every download triggers an S3 GetObject event.
+To capture these access events, CloudTrail Data Events must be enabled for the S3 bucket.
+CloudTrail streams logs to a Lambda function, which extracts key fields like itemId, collectionId, userId, and bytesTransferred, and forwards them to the OGC Resource Server’s metering endpoint.

 ### 1. Configure S3 Event Notifications

-In target bucket’s **Properties → Event Notifications**, configure:
+In target CloudTrailLogs bucket's **Properties → Event Notifications**, configure:
 - **Event type**: `Object Accessed` or `GetObject`
 - **Destination**: AWS Lambda
 - **Prefix/Suffix filters**: Optional for asset paths